Fernando (footballer, born 1992)

-Fernando Lucas Martins (born March 3, 1992), more commonly known as Fernando, is a Brazilian footballer who plays as defensive midfielder for Antalyaspor.
+Fernando Lucas Martins (born 3 March 1992), more commonly known as Fernando, is a Brazilian professional footballer who plays as defensive midfielder.

 Club career

 Shakhtar Donetsk

 On 13 June 2013, Fernando signed a five-year contract with Shakhtar Donetsk.
-The transfer fee was reported to be 11 million Euro.
+The transfer fee was reported to be €11 million.

 Sampdoria

-On 6 July 2015 Fernando was signed by Italian Serie A club U.C.
+On 6 July 2015, Fernando was signed by Serie A club U.C.
 Sampdoria for €8 million.
 He made 33 league appearances, scoring four goals, for the club.

 Spartak Moscow

 On 19 July 2016, Sampdoria confirmed that Fernando had been sold to Russian club Spartak Moscow for around €12 million.

 Beijing Sinobo Guoan

 On 30 July 2019, Spartak Moscow confirmed that Fernando left for Chinese Super League side Beijing Guoan.
 Beijing announced that he joined the team on loan a day later to help provide cover for sidelined Jonathan Viera.

 Antalyaspor

-On January 17, 2022, he has signed with Turkish club Antalyaspor.
+On 17 January 2022, Fernando signed with Turkish club Antalyaspor.